 Issues that effect adolescents and adults with Down syndrome and their families include sexuality, employment, housing, transition planning and specific health conditions that are associated with Down syndrome.

 It is important for individuals with Down syndrome and their families to begin thinking about one of the most important transitions of all - the move from high school to life after high school.

-This article provides a general road map and some useful tips to use during the period of time between high school and what comes next for individuals with Down syndrome.
+This article, written by a mother, provides a general road map and some useful tips to use during the period of time between high school and what comes next for individuals with Down syndrome.

 In general, there are three types of employment options available to individuals with Down syndrome: competitive, supported and sheltered.
 Volunteer work is a great option to gain some additional job training.